cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 In these cases, the iterating integer i is increased to i' until such di' is sampled.
 When sampling the next value d(i+1), the counter i+1 is started at i'+1.

+TODO: Give a more detailed specification of this construction.

 # Supported ciphersuites {#ciphersuites}